DH2650-Game-Design-Group-15/Project/STRUCTURE.md

 This documents the structure of commits to the project and the overall structure of code.

 ## Issues and Branches
 For each feature to be added or bug to be solved a `issue` should be created.
 When working on a new issue, a new `branch` should be created and connected to the issue.
-When the issue is solved, create a pull request (PR) to main.
+When the issue is solved, merge main into your branch and then create a pull request (PR) to main.
 After successful PR delete the branch locally and remotely.

 ## Commit Structure
 Commits should be atomic and have a commit that begins with defining the type of commit e.g. `feat:`.